-Your tests have shown that surgery offers the best chance of you being free of rectal cancer.
-Your surgeon may recommend that you have a course of treatment before surgery to help shrink the cancer.
-This may include radiotherapy, chemotherapy or both together.
+Your tests have shown that a colon resection offers the best chance of you being free of colon cancer.
 It is your decision to go ahead with the operation or not.

 This document will give you information about the benefits and risks to help you to make an informed decision.
 If you have any questions that this document does not answer, it is important that you ask your surgeon or the healthcare team.
 Once all your questions have been answered and you feel ready to go ahead with the procedure, you will be asked to sign the informed consent form.
 This is the final step in the decision-making process.
 However, you can still change your mind at any point.